Applications are now open for The Telegraph’s 2024 Editorial Graduate Programme. Applications close on December 18.

 Typically, as well as standard interviews, the process involves a spelling and grammar test and group sessions, where you’ll discuss how to tackle a specific problem as a group.

-Henderson also echoed this sentiment, strongly advising that applicants keep up-to-date by reading The Telegraph in the weeks leading up to and during the application stages.
-“Skimming is fine, but you want to try and develop a sense of what the Telegraph reader is… because you are writing to that readership,” he says.
+Cameron also echoed this sentiment, strongly advising that applicants keep up-to-date by reading The Telegraph in the weeks leading up to and during the application stages.
+“Skimming is fine, but you want to try and develop a sense of what The Telegraph reader is… because you are writing to that readership,” he says.
 Keeping a target in mind will help with completing any tasks you’re set.

-Leake took things even further to really understand the paper — “I got loads of different highlighters and was highlighting different areas of the paper.
+Natasha took things even further to really understand the paper: “I got loads of different highlighters and was highlighting different areas of the paper.
 I’d have a highlighter for royals, a highlighter for foreign, a highlighter for health… I was sort of colouring it in, so I could literally see the way they chose to prioritise different stories.”
 She says this was particularly useful for tasks in the online assessment.

 What Are They Looking For?

-Or, as Freedland describes it “there are little pockets you see in print that you don’t see on the website.”
+Or, as Jacob describes it: “There are little pockets you see in print that you don’t see on the website.”
 He also recommends knowing the names of writers whose work at the paper you particularly admire, adding “I think a lot of people overlook that aspect of it.”
+This is something Emily also says she was asked about at interview — for example, if you’re pitching a story, who do you think might be best placed to write it?

-Cristina Criddle says “ultimately this [scheme] helped me to decide the direction of my career”.
-Speaking to JR, she continues: “The experience and training was amazing, they invest a lot of time in you and you get the opportunity to work across the paper, meet (and learn from) all of the talented journalists and editors, as well as the experience of working on different sections.”
+Cristina Criddle says: “Ultimately this [scheme] helped me to decide the direction of my career”.
+She continues: “The experience and training were amazing, they invest a lot of time in you and you get the opportunity to work across the paper, meet (and learn from) all of the talented journalists and editors, as well as the experience of working on different sections.”

-Johnson also recommends taking things one step further, and really trying to understand the strategy and forward planning of an outlet, something he says is good advice for all schemes.
-For example, he mentions the outlet’s 10-1-23 digital strategy and focus on subscribers.
-“You can find that on the internet, that study’s out there, it’s not come from any internal memos”.
+Jamie also recommends taking things one step further, and really trying to understand the strategy and forward planning of an outlet, something he says is good advice for all schemes.
+For example, what have newsroom leaders spoken about at industry conferences or to media titles such as Press Gazette?
+“You can find that on the internet, it’s not come from any internal memos”.

 More generally, the team is looking for people with a love of writing who want to uncover original stories from a wide range of people.
-This year’s job description also has a new focus on digital, so they’ll want to see that you consume a wide range of media and understand what format works best for a story.
+This job description also makes explicit mention of digital and audience strategy, so they’ll want to see that you consume a wide range of media and understand what format works best for a story.

 And Finally…